b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 ## A Poetic Hallowed Fancy: To Mote and Morsel ##

-To the unseen dwellers—root and runner,
+To the unseen Dwellers: Root and Runner,
-soil’s intelligence and earthen breath—
+Soil’s intelligence and earthen Breath —
-mushroom and mite, microbe and mineral,
+Mushroom and Mite, Microbe and Mineral,
-all that seethe beneath our step.
+all that seethe beneath Our step.

-To the rain-shaded splay of leaves,
+To the rain-shaded splay of Leaves,
-the pulse of sap down vascular green,
+the pulse of Sap down vascular Green,
-the fruit that’s lifted and the seed that drops,
+the Fruit that’s lifted and the Seed that drops,
-the low-born, foraging, sun-making kin.
+the low-born, foraging, sky-making Kin.

-To the storied beasts—hoof and wing,
+To the storied beasts: Hoof and Wing,
-to fur, to shell, to the silent, blinking life
+to Fur, to Shell, to Nut; to the silent, blinking life
-that grazes dusk and is gathered,
+that Grazes dusk and is gathered,
-to the honeyed labor and the blood unspoken.
+to the Honeyed labor and the Blood unspoken.

-To the ancient pulse of yeast and fire,
+To the ancient Pulse of Yeast and Fire,
-to the blade, the berry, the leavening crust,
+to the Blade, the Berry, the leavening Crust,
-to all that once drew breath
+to all that once drew Breath
-and all who break and bless.
+and all who Break and Bless.

-To the chorus of sustenance, wild and humble,
+To the Chorus of Sustenance, Wild and Humble,
-wights in the unseen parliament of Earth:
+Wights in the Unseen Parliament of Earth:
-without thee, our feasts are hollow,
+without Thee, Our feasts are hollow,
-our days, unbuttered.
+Our days, unbuttered.

 *This is a poetic invocation in the tradition of food poetry—echoing the mode of Pablo Neruda’s "Ode to the Onion," Robert Frost’s "Blueberries," Virgil’s "Salad," and the bread and fruit verses of classic English and American writers[5][6][7].
 It draws on an animist sense of gratitude towards the vital but often-unseen presences—the “wights” or spirits—supporting the chain of nourishment that sustains mortal life.*